alexbishopbootcamp/music-lyric-player/README.md

 ## Usage
 Visit the live page [here](https://alexbishopbootcamp.github.io/music-lyric-player/)

+**Note that this app requires a spotify develpoer account to use.
+Once that account has been made link the client id at the top of the "spotify.js" document.

 To use this application, first you will have to link your spotify account by clicking the Spotify button on the first page you are presented with.

 ![spotify button image](./readme-images/spotify-button.PNG)